cmwaseemyousef/Sales_Analysis_Project/README.md

 ## License

-This project is licensed under the MIT L
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.